128technology/docs/docs/config_command_guide.md

 ## `configure authority router node asset-id`

-A unique identifier of a 128T node used for automated provisioning
+A unique identifier of an SSR node used for automated provisioning

 #### Usage